 The loons are back again on Golden Pond and so are Norman Thayer, a retired professor, and Ethel who have had a summer cottage there since early in their marriage.
 This summer their ...
 See full summary »

-Hart is a first year law student, desperately trying to impress his sternest professor, Kingsfield.
-Hart is overwhelmed with the pressure, the work, and his fear of failure.
-He meets Susan and begins an affair with her, discovering that she is Kingsfield's daughter.
-Not really love story as much as it is a becoming an adult tale.
+James T. Hart is a serious, hard-working student who recently graduated from the University of Minnesota.
+A first year law student at Harvard Law School, he desperately tries to impress his sternest professor, Charles W. Kingsfield Jr. Hart is overwhelmed with the pressure, the work, and his fear of failure.
+He meets Susan Fields and begins a love affair with her, discovering that she is Kingsfield's daughter.
+Not really a love story as much as it is becoming an adult story.
 Written by

 John Vogel <firstname.lastname@example.org>